rashtinjei/entropy/README.md

 # About Entropy Toolkit

 ```
-Entropy Toolkit is a set of tools to exploit
+Entropy Toolkit is a set of tools to exploit Netwave
-Netwave and GoAhead IP Webcams.
-Entropy is a
+and GoAhead IP Webcams.
+Entropy Toolkit is a powerful
-powerful toolkit for webcams penetration testing.
+toolkit for webcams penetration testing.
 ```

 ***